Claud Hamilton of Shawfield: Early life

 Being named "of Shawfield" seems to imply that his father gave him Shawfield, in the northern tip of modern South Lanarkshire, near Rutherglen, as appanage.
 Paul (1904) explains "Shawfield, co.
 Linlithgow", but there seems to be no Shawfield in that county.
 In 1579 the Scottish privy council decided to arrest his father and his uncle John.
 They were besieged at Hamilton and then escaped to England and even France.
 Claud and his mother seem to have staid behind in Scotland.
 His father returned in 1586 and was created Lord Paisley in 1587.

 Gentleman of the privy chamber

 At the age of 18 Claud Hamilton was made a gentleman of the privy chamber to the young King James VI of Scotland.

-As King James was brought up as a Protestant, Hamilton must at that time have become a Protestant as well.
-Roger Aston, who served in that function from 1578 to 1612, Master Gray, who served from 1584 to 1612, and Philip Herbert, who served from 1603 to 1641, were some of his colleagues.
-The exercise of this office would also imply that he moved to London in 1603 at the union of the crowns.
-Claud Hamilton was probably paid a fixed salary until 1604 when James decided to cut cost and pay "diet" instead, meaning that he would only pay days on duty.
+After the Union of the Crowns in 1603, Claude Hamilton spent time with the royal court in London.
+In 1610 he was naturalized as a denizen of England and given lands in Ireland, described as "the small proportion of Edeneveagh in the barony or precint of Fues in County Armagh".

+Some of his papers are held by the University of Edinburgh among the Laing manuscripts.
+These include estate papers relating to Ireland and Scotland, an detailing fabrics, a tailor's bill from 1614, and bill for hats, pewter, and other items.
+The bills include costume accessories which he bought in London for his family in Scotland and his brother Frederick, including; a "white satin piccadill with two laced bands of the newest fashion for a young woman", a "fine satin picadell for Phredrik of the newest fashion", with "two pair of worset stockings meet for a large young woman's leg", and "thirty yards of flowered taffeta or some other bonny stitched [embroidered] stuff for his daughters".
+A waistcoat of crimson taffeta was bought at the Sign of the Horse Shoe in the Old Exchange.